Your HomeDynamics of a Successful Book Lesson 6

 - Blog (author’s blog integrated into the site)

-- Contact Page (form for readers/viewer to send secure comments to the author without posting the author’s e-mail).
+- Contact Page (form for readers/viewers to send secure comments to the author without posting the author’s e-mail).

 - Endorsements Page (where fan endorsements and articles/blog posts about the book are displayed.